dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 1. There is <i>chance error</i> in the number of heads:

 * number of heads = half the number of tosses + chance error.

+The error is likely to be large in absolute terms, but small relative to the number of tosses.
+That is the <i>law of averages</i>.